ankit-rathi/ankit-rathi.github.io/dsai-ssh/preface.md

 ![](https://cdn-images-1.medium.com/max/800/1*-u7WltA4QNQ1kWOI5BnVLg.png)

-**Explore** is the very first phase of your data and AI journey, where you need to understand the overall landscape before diving deep.
+**Explore** is the very first phase of your data intelligence journey, where you need to understand the overall landscape before diving deep.
 This step covers Q1 & Q2.

 **Build** phase covers all the concepts, processes, tools you need to learn and the resources you need to refer to gain required knowledge.
 This step responses Q3 & Q4.